- About Council

 To develop our new community centre, we'll:

-- work closely with partners, stakeholders, regular users, and our community to identify how they might use, and what they value in, a community centre
+- work closely with partners, stakeholders, regular users, and our community to understand the unmet social needs in our community.
+We'll also seek to identify how people might use, and what they value in, a community centre

 - assess the existing building to see if we can reuse parts of it, and whether it’s worthwhile to do so; constructing a new building might provide a better community facility in a more affordable and/or sustainable way